BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 described by black hole perturbation theory, and the EMRI waveform models that currently exist are comparatively underdeveloped.
 In a perturbation theory model, the orbital trajectory is assumed to be a geodesic at leading order.
-Higher order corrections are then computed by introducing the gravitational field of the inspiralling object as a perturbation to the background spacetime of the massive black hole, expanded in powers of the mass ratio.
+Higher order corrections are then computed by introducing the gravitational field of the inspiraling object as a perturbation to the background spacetime of the massive black hole, expanded in powers of the mass ratio.

 In order to meet the accuracy requirements for LISA parameter estimation, EMRI waveform